ToDestiny/roger-skyline/README.md

 9 - *DDOS ATTACKS AND DEFENDING OPEN PORTS*
     - Implement the rules on /etc/iptables (or whatever the name of your script for iptables)

+10 - *Disable non-needed services*
+    - Tocheck enabled services : systemctl list-unit-files | grep enabled
+    - Disable the one not needed : - Apache2 (if installed) /